The more time people spend on your site, the more likely they are to buy something.

 Here’s what you need to do:

-Include site search – tell people that what they’re looking for doesn’t exist any more but they can still use your site search to find products.
+Tell people that what they’re looking for doesn’t exist any more but they can still use your site search to find products.

 By placing a site search box on your 404 page, you’re giving people the option to explore your website further and find products that can fill their needs.